Article I. Name and Address

 Article VII.
 Officers

 Section I: Election: The officers of the Association shall consist of a President, a Vice-President(s), a Secretary-Treasurer, and Immediate Past President.
 An officer of the Association must be an in-state Operator Member in good standing, whose primary place** of business is located in South Carolina and must have served on the Board of Directors for at least one term.
-All officers, with the exception of the Immediate Past President shall be elected by the operator membership at the annual meeting for a term of one year.
-All officers, individually or collectively, may be re-elected for additional terms.
+All officers, with the exception of the Immediate Past President shall be elected by the operator membership at the annual meeting for a term of two years.
+All officers, individually or collectively, may be re-elected for an additional two-year term.
+Any officer having served either a two-year term or two two-year terms may be eligible for re-election again after a two- or four-year period has lapsed since serving as an officer, according to length of term served.
 All officers shall be considered a member of the Board of Directors (see Article VI, Section II).

 All nominations for officers will be provided to the nominating committee (see Article VIII, Section 1), for ballot preparation.